emissary-ingress/emissary/BUILDING.md

 3. `make tag`

    Do this once you're happy with everything.
-It will commit (if need be) and then create and push a Git tag for your version.
+It will commit (if need be) and then create a Git tag for your version.

+   **IT WILL NOT PUSH YOUR COMMIT OR YOUR TAG.** Do that on your own.

 What if I Don't Want to Push My Images?
 ---------------------------------------